Nicola Sturgeon issues warning over winter energy usage

 "We've got to do that fairly.
 And we've got to do that in a way that supports the jobs to transition into green energy.

-"I don't support a haphazard, just give the go ahead without stringent climate compatibility checks."
+"I don't support a haphazard, just give the go-ahead without stringent climate compatibility checks."

 Asked if such a project would be approved in an independent Scotland, she added: "Not without stringent climate compatibility checks.
 Not with Jacob Rees-Mogg just waking up one morning and deciding it's the right thing to do."